keboola/connection-docs/index.md

 Welcome to the Keboola Connection (KBC) Manual pages.
 If you are working with the KBC UI as an **end-user**, you are at the right place.

-There are also other KBC sites available to you:
+Other KBC sites available to you:

 - [connection.keboola.com](https://connection.keboola.com) for logging in into KBC
-- [status.keboola.com](http://status.keboola.com/) for getting Keboola Status updates (service status and changelog).
-We recommend subscribing to the feed or monitoring it in a Slack channel to keep up to date.
+- [status.keboola.com](http://status.keboola.com/) for getting KBC Status updates (service status and changelog); we recommend subscribing to the feed or monitoring it in a Slack channel to keep up to date.
 - [developers.keboola.com](https://developers.keboola.com) for developing a KBC extension
 - [wiki.keboola.com](http://wiki.keboola.com/) for adding tips and tricks for other KBC users

-If you happen to be a data analyst or a tech geek, we also post blogs for you to enjoy:
+Our blog posts for you to enjoy:

 - [blog.keboola.com](http://blog.keboola.com/) for data analysts
 - [500.keboola.com](https://500.keboola.com/) for tech geeks